ms/buildtogether.tech/src/design.md

 Making software <span i="accessibility; software design!accessibility">accessible</span> doesn't just help people with obvious
-disabilities: as <cite>Johnson2017</cite> points out, the population is aging, and everything you do to help people who are deaf also helps people who are gradually losing their hearing.
+disabilities: as [% b Johnson2017 %] points out, the population is aging, and everything you do to help people who are deaf also helps people who are gradually losing their hearing.